 - The Sea-Bird Scientific AC-S sensor and measurements of optical attenuation and absorption using the spectrophotometer instrument.

 - Python guides

 - Science publications highlighting research that used optical attenuation and absorption data.

 Summer School Description

-This summer school session will focus on learning how to analyze and interpret the Sea-Bird AC-S measurements of optical attenuation and absorption.
+The summer school session focused on learning how to analyze and interpret the Sea-Bird AC-S measurements of optical attenuation and absorption.
 The AC-S is a hyperspectral instrument used to characterize the way seawater absorbs and scatters light and total scattering can be derived for living and detrital particles in the ocean.
 The OOI Program selected the Sea-Bird AC-S as the OOI facility’s spectrophotometer and refers to the AC-S as the, “OPTAA: optical attenuation and absorbance instrument” on OOI websites and data portal.

 Marine phytoplankton play an important role in ocean ecology and global biogeochemical cycles.
 The optical attenuation and absorption data from the AC-S provides information on the relative biomass of different phytoplankton size classes and phytoplankton functional types.
 In addition, other biogeochemical proxies, such as particulate organic carbon, may be estimated.
 The AC-S data also may be used to validate remote sensing measurements.
 These observations will be useful in addressing science questions covered by several OOI research themes including: